cmwedin/CustomGraphs/Documentation~/CodeReviews/Sprint1Review.md

 when replacing an edge on the other hand the requirements are more nuanced. removing an edge from a tree always splits it into two connected components.
 For the new edge added to re-satisfy the tree condition one node must be from one of these components, the the other from the other.
 Currently the class uses a stop gap solution of always letting you add the edge then throwing an exception if VerifyTree returns false on the new graph.
 This needs to be changed in the future as this behavior is inconsistent with "try" methods returning false if you attempt to do a forbidden operation.

+Currently trees do not prevent adding new nodes even though this breaks the tree condition as the new node would be disconnected from the rest of the tree.
+This will be rectified in the broader refactor to make the methods for adding nodes consistent with the methods for adding edges.

 ### RootedTree : Tree
 A RootedTree is a tree that also satisfies the property that every node exactly one inEdge except for one, the root, which has zero.
 A RootedTree does have one additional field not included in its parent.
 The property